ecampbell/docker-moodle/README.md

 This configuration is tuned for use on an Amazon AMI, using the Amazon SES (Simple Email Service) to send out-bound emails from the server for user registration, news, etc.

-The SSH service is disabled on the instance, as this seems to be good practice, but it can be easily re-instated by uncommenting it.
+The SSH service is disabled in the instance, as this seems to be good Docker practice, but it can be easily re-instated by uncommenting it (you will need to edit Dockerfile, start.sh and supervisord.conf).

 ## Pre-requisites